kunigami/kunigami.github.io/blog/_posts/2020-11-21-quantum-fourier-transform.md

 $$e^{ix} = \cos x + i \sin x$$

-So we can see $x$ as angular displacements in a circle and every $2 \pi$ is a full resolution.
+So we can see $x$ as angular displacements in a circle and every $2 \pi$ is a full revolution.

 Say we have an angle $2 \pi \alpha$ for some real $\alpha$.
 Let $k$ be the integer part of $\alpha$ and $\beta$ its decimal.
 Then our angle is $2 \pi k + 2 \pi \beta$.
 The first term represents full revolutions, so we can throw away the integer part of $\alpha$ when computing $\cos 2 \pi \alpha$ and $\sin 2 \pi \alpha$, and thus $e^{i 2 \pi \alpha}$.
 For example, $e^{6.7 * 2 \pi i} = e^{0.7 * 2 \pi i}$.